Introduction

 Fair trade coffee is coffee certified by organizations like Fair Trade USA or Fairtrade International, ensuring farmers receive a minimum price, community premiums, and environmentally sustainable practices.

 Fair trade certification guarantees that the coffee you serve supports better livelihoods for farmers.
 That story resonates with today’s consumers—especially when they’re already in a bakery or c-store looking for a quick treat.
 According to a 2023 survey by the National Coffee Association, 62% of coffee drinkers say they are more likely to purchase coffee that is certified as ethical or sustainable (NCA, 2023).
+In fact, the global fair trade coffee market is projected to grow at a CAGR of 9.5% from 2024 to 2030, driven by consumer demand for transparency (Grand View Research, 2024).

 Why Fair Trade Coffee Matters for Bakeries and C-Stores